Virginia Tech vs. Tennessee Predictions & Picks - Women's NCAA Tournament Sweet 16

 Virginia Tech Performance Insights

-- Virginia Tech's offense has been less productive in ACC matchups this year, averaging 68.9 points per contest, compared to its overall average of 72.1 PPG.
+- Virginia Tech's offense has been worse in ACC matchups this year, averaging 68.9 points per contest, compared to its overall average of 72.1 PPG.

-- The Hokies are scoring 75.5 points per game in home games.
-In road games, they are averaging 67.1 points per contest.
+- The Hokies are posting 75.5 points per game this season in home games, which is 8.4 more points than they're averaging in away games (67.1).

 Tennessee Performance Insights

-- The Lady Volunteers have performed better offensively in their previous 10 games, generating 79.5 points per contest, 2.1 more than their season average of 77.4.
+- The Lady Volunteers are posting 79.5 points per game in their previous 10 games, compared to their season average of 77.4.

 © 2023 Data Skrive.
 All rights reserved.